Exercise Overview

 The Decision Worksheet#

-Each round, you submit one worksheet for your industry.
-The worksheet captures:
+Each round, you submit one worksheet per industry you represent.
+The worksheet has 13 fields.
+Most importantly:

 Market Pressure Mechanics#